ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+prove the condition of it.
+Let her have an in-
 telligent opinion, and be able to sustain an in-
 telligent conversation concerning the mental,
 moral, political, and religions improvements of